NHL ref Wes McCauley puts major emphasis on fighting call (Video)

 — Marina Molnar (@mkmolnar) February 13, 2017

-McCauley gave one of the most dramatic recent goal calls after a review in last March’s San Jose Sharks win over the Los Angeles Kings.
+McCauley is no stranger to viral in-game calls.
+He gave a memorable and dramatic goal call after a review in a game last March between the San Jose Sharks and Los Angeles Kings.

 [Newsletter: Get 5 great stories from the Yahoo Sports blogs in your inbox every morning!]

-When McCauley gets into a call he seems to really like to put his mark on it and this at very least leads to some extra entertainment overall when he’s refereeing a game.
+When McCauley gets into a call he seems to really like to put his mark on it and this can lead to some extra entertainment when he’s refereeing a game.

 – – – – – – –